numericalalgorithmsgroup/NAGJavaExamples/BXNL/simple_BXNL/Readme.md

      6   0.00000E+00    3.36877E-01    1.00000E+02
 ```

-The optimal solution $x$ provides the unfolded parameters for the two distributions, Normal and log-Normal (blue and red curves in Figure 4).
+The optimal solution $$x$$ provides the unfolded parameters for the two distributions, Normal and log-Normal (blue and red curves in Figure 4).
 Adding these together produces the aggragated curve (shown in color green of Figure 3 and 4) this last one is the one used to perform the fitting with.
 The optimal solution is

 ```java
     // Optimal parameter values